 Cook Library RC310.T45 1988

-NOTE: The poster pictured above is from the Papers of Jackie Yelverton Burton (M263, Box 1, Folder 8) held at McCain Library & Archives, University of Southern Mississippi.
+NOTE: The poster pictured above is from the Papers of Jackie Yelverton Burton (M263, Box 1, Folder 8) held in Special Collection, University Libraries, University of Southern Mississippi.